ucam-smt/demo-files/SGNMT.sphinx/index.rst

 SGNMT
 ========

-SGNMT is a tool for neural machine translation (NMT).
-It stands for Syntactically Guided Neural Machine Translation as it is designed to work well with the ucam-smt syntactical SMT system or other non-neural SMT systems.
-SGNMT supports neural machine translation using Blocks (Theano) and TensorFlow.
+SGNMT is an open-source framework for neural machine translation (NMT).
+The tool provides a flexible platform which allows pairing NMT with various other models such as language models, length models, or bag2seq models.
+It supports rescoring both n-best lists and lattice rescoring.
+A wide variety of search strategies is available for complex decoding problems.
+SGNMT is compatible with Blocks/Theano and TensorFlow.

 Contents
 -------------